 Length of Stay in Iceland

-EU/EEA doctoral students need to apply themselves for their ID number at the Student Registration.
+EU/EEA doctoral students need to apply themselves for their ID number at the Registers Iceland, simultaneously when registered into Iceland and domicile is changed.

 Non- EU/EEA Citizens